SickKids and Scotiabank working to help children fight cancer

 Since the launch of SCI, a total of seven telemedicine facilities have been completed across the region, with Jamaica currently benefiting through the University Hospital of the West Indies and Bustamante Hospital for Children, both in Kingston.

+The bank said, to date, SCI has also provided training for more than 40 oncology and haematology professionals in the Caribbean, facilitated more than 500 telemedicine consultations with SickKids for sick patients in the Caribbean, and provided critical support through diagnostic screening and research.

-Scotiabank has also supported the establishment of hospital-based paediatric oncology patient registries in each of the six SCI partner countries, to help track patient outcomes and leverage this data to implement quality improvements for life-saving cancer care for children.
+Scotiabank has also supported the establishment of hospital-based paediatric oncology patient registries in each of the six SCI partner countries, to help track patient outcomes and leverage this data to implement quality improvements for life-saving cancer care for children, the release said.

-“Prior to the launch of this initiative in 2013, young people in the Caribbean diagnosed with cancer and blood disorders faced major systemic challenges as there were few specialised diagnostic services, minimal data on treatment efficacy, and few health-care professionals with specialised training in the region.
-SickKids recognised the opportunity to make a difference and we remain grateful to corporate leaders like Scotiabank for their continued support, as the first financial institution to donate CAD $1 million to the programme and for the additional CAD $1 million gift to support phase two,” said Ted Garrard, CEO, SickKids Foundation.
+“Prior to the launch of this initiative in 2013, young people in the Caribbean diagnosed with cancer and blood disorders faced major systemic challenges as there were few specialised diagnostic services, minimal data on treatment efficacy, and few health care professionals with specialised training in the region.
+SickKids recognised the opportunity to make a difference and we remain grateful to corporate leaders like Scotiabank for their continued support, as the first financial institution to donate CAD 1 million to the programme and for the additional CAD 1 million gift to support phase two,” said Ted Garrard, CEO, SickKids Foundation, who is quoted in the release.

-“Scotiabank has always been a longstanding supporter of initiatives that help to improve the quality of healthcare in the territories we operate.
-Our association with SickKids is also very special to us because it directly impacts our youth,” Noel highlighted further.
+“Scotiabank has always been a long-standing supporter of initiatives that help to improve the quality of health care in the territories we operate.
+Our association with SickKids is also very special to us because it directly impacts our youth,” Noel added.

-With the support of SickKids Foundation, the SCI was created in partnership with the SickKids Centre for Global Child Health and the University of the West Indies, ministries of health, and key hospitals and institutions in six Caribbean countries - The Bahamas, Barbados, Jamaica, St Lucia, St Vincent and the Grenadines, and Trinidad and Tobago.
+With the support of SickKids Foundation, the SickKids-Caribbean Initiative was created in partnership with the SickKids Centre for Global Child Health and The University of the West Indies, ministries of health and key hospitals and institutions in The Bahamas, Barbados, Jamaica, St Lucia, St Vincent and the Grenadines, and Trinidad and Tobago.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login